Bulls expect Markkanen to miss 4-6 weeks with hip injury

 CHICAGO (AP)The Chicago Bulls expect forward Lauri Markkanen to miss four to six weeks because of an injured right hip.

-The Bulls said Friday the 7-footer from Finland had an MRI a day earlier.
+The 7-footer from Finland had an MRI on Thursday after experiencing soreness in the hip for about a week.

+”It hasn’t really gotten worse, but it’s been there for a couple of games,” he said Friday. ”We decided to get an MRI before we go on the road.”

 The Bulls were 10th in the Eastern Conference at 17-29 entering Friday’s game against the Sacramento Kings.